tiendat3699/Easy-Text-Effects-for-Unity/Documentation/Documentation.md

 Example: color effects in "Ready-to-use Effects" [sample](Samples.md).

 The `Color` effect allows you to animate the color of the text.
 You can choose between different color types:
-- `Gradient`: Applies a gradient to the text.
+- `Gradient`: Applies a gradient horizontally across the text.
 - `BetweenTwoColors`: Animates between two colors.
 - `OnlyAlpha`: Animates only the alpha (transparency) of the text.
-- `ColorToOriginal`: Animates from a color to the original color of the text.
+- `ColorToOriginal`: Animates from a start color to the original color of the text.
+- `OriginalToColor`: Animates from the original color of the text to an end color.

 When using `Gradient`, you can set orientation (Horizontal, HorizontalPerCharacter, Vertical).
 - `Horizontal`: There is NO color variation inside a character.